instillai/machine-learning-course/docs/source/content/supervised/knn.rst

    Ref: https://slideplayer.com/slide/3273367/

 How a K-D tree works is that a node in the tree represents and holds data from a n-dimensional graph.
 Each node represents a box in the graph.
-First we can build a K-D tree of the data, then when it's time to classify a point we would just look at the where the point will fall in the tree then calculate the Euclidean distance between only the points it is close to until we reach k neighbors.
+First we can build a K-D tree out of a set of data, then when it's time to classify a point we would just look at the where the point will fall in the tree then calculate the Euclidean distance between only the points it is close to until we reach k neighbors.